greganswer/notes/Testing/Cypress.md

 - Only test what you control.
 When necessary, always use `cy.request()` to talk to 3rd party servers via their APIs.
 - Clean up state before tests run because there is no guarantee that `after` hooks will run, especially if their is an error in the test
 - Use the `data-testid` HTML attribute to select elements on the page
-- Avoid unecessary use of `cy.wait`.
+- Avoid unnecessary use of `cy.wait`.
 Most Cypress functions automatically wait for a period of time that should be enough.
 Use may vary
 - Set a `baseUrl` in your `cypress.json` file

 For more information, visit the